-- Undertake targeted outreach programs to encourage communities within a discharger's jurisdiction to reduce their reliance on pesticides that threaten water quality, focusing efforts on those most likely to use pesticides that threaten water quality; - 2) Work with the California Department of Posticide Regulation DPR, County Agricultural Commissioners, and the University of California Statewide Integrated Pest Management Program to coordinate education and outreach programs to minimize pesticide discharges. - 3) Encourage public and private pest management practices that minimize pesticides from entering sewer systems; and - 4) Facilitate appropriate pesticide waste disposal, and conduct education and outreach to promote appropriate disposal.
+- Undertake targeted outreach programs to encourage communities within a discharger's jurisdiction to reduce their reliance on pesticides that threaten water quality, focusing efforts on those most likely to use pesticides that threaten water quality; - Work with the DPR, County Agricultural Commissioners, and the University of California Statewide Integrated Pest Management Program to coordinate education and outreach programs to minimize pesticide discharges. - 3) Encourage public and private pest management practices that minimize pesticides from entering sewer systems; and - 4) Facilitate appropriate pesticide waste disposal, and conduct education and outreach to promote appropriate disposal.